 Lt.
 Frank Benitz.
 Killed in action during an air raid on Aug 5th 1918.
 He was 25 years old.

-We have a selection of photos, taken at the commemoration ceremony.
 We were privileged to have Officer Commanding C Flight of present day 33 Squadron, Squadron Leader Stewart Staudinger, attend the ceremony.

 The Friends of Gainsborough Cemeteries and Chapel is a small charity run by volunteers.
 Contact: Susan Edlington